Changissnz/fiction_and_the_western_debt/README.md

 human mind believes it to be.

 A concern of concerns within the West, especially in the United States, has to do with the law.
-This fact might have, until recent years, be most attributed to those of Anglo-Saxon and/or Jewish identity.
+This fact might have, until recent years, been most attributed to those of Anglo-Saxon and/or Jewish identity.
 The arrangement of law enforcement of Anglo-Saxon descent and Jewish lawyer must, in many areas of the West, be more frequent than not.
 And these troubles are further complicated